crazyyy/wp-framework/wordpress/wp-content/plugins/backupwordpress/readme.txt

 * This is a critical update.
 Fixes a bug in the core backup library.
 Please update immediately.

 == Changelog ==

+### 3.6.0 / 2016-03-31

+* Fix a bug caused by using a function incompatible with min PHP version requirements
+* Misc code quality improvements and bug fixes
+* Fix bugs in the code responsible for admin notices
+* Display disk space info
+* Uninstall cleanup
+* Introduce a dedicated extensions page

+### 3.5 / 2016-03-10

+* Reduce duplication and improve code readability when echoing filesizes
+* Improve how filesizes are handled in the Your Site list
+* Switch to storing site size data in a file, large sites could cause database errors when saving the option
+* Re-remove the PHP User and Group Requirements
+* Check that the backup file exists before attempting to check it's contents
+* Only call getPerms on readable files to ensure we avoid a fatal error
+* Ensure error are correctly check in verify_backup
+* Use Symfony Process instead of shell_exec for all our system calls
+* More unit tests
+* Update dependencies
+* Detect disabled functions defined in php.ini, now accounts for different separators.

+### 3.4.5 / 2016-02-23

+* Fix fatal error on upgrade

+### 3.4.4 / 2016-02-23

+* Ensure temporary files are correctly cleaned up before and after running a backup.
+* Avoid killing site if plugin is active on PHP 52
+* Allow custom secure key using filter
+* Fixes a bug which caused the root path to the WordPress install to be miscalulated in certain setups.

+### 3.4.4-beta

+* Fixes a bug which caused the root path to the WordPress install to be miscalulated in certain setups.

 ### 3.4.3